krakend/krakend-documentation/features/content-types.md

 - JSON
 - String
-- Negotiate: internally supports JSON, XML and YAML and selects one or another depending on the received `Accept` header.
+- Negotiate: internally supports JSON, XML, and YAML.
+It selects one or the other depending on the received `Accept` header.